marunowskia/TransactionalCausalInference/README.md

 Warning?
 ------

 I published this experiment to serve as a concept demonstrator (And because it's kinda cool).
 I cannot recommend this method as a primary, or even secondary, diagnostic approach for investigating poor database performance.
 There are many simpler metrics you should be looking at first, such as read/write locks and index usages statistics.
-Database engines are understandably robust (well... mostly (grumble...
-SQL Server OR statements)), and this project did not find anything that could not be reasonably explained by looking at basic transaction and database properties.
+Database engines are (mostly) understandably robust, and this project did not find anything that could not be reasonably explained by looking at basic transaction and database properties.

 Who?
 ------